spacetelescope/acstools/doc/source/calacs_hstcal.rst

 CALACS uses HSTIO that utilizes ``PIXVALUE`` keyword to represent a data extension with constant value.
-However, this is not a standard FITS behavior and is not recognized by PyFITS.
-Therefore, one should use ``stsci.tools.stpyfits``, which is distributed as part of ``stsci_python``, instead of ``pyfits`` or `astropy.io.fits` when working with CALACS products.
+However, this is not a standard FITS behavior and is not recognized by ``astropy.io.fits``.
+Therefore, one should use ``stsci.tools.stpyfits``, which is distributed as part of ``stsci_python``, instead of `astropy.io.fits` when working with CALACS products.
 To use ``stpyfits`` in Python::

-    from stsci.tools import stpyfits as pyfits
+    from stsci.tools import stpyfits as fits